sangria-graphql/sangria-graphql.github.io/learn.md

 ### Middleware-Based Auth

 An alternative approach is to use middleware.
-This can provide more declarative way to define field permissions.
+This can provide a more declarative way to define field permissions.

 First let's define `FieldTag`s: